Lisa-Maier-Lab/Dieciseis/README.md

 Jacobo de la Cuesta-Zuluaga.
 December 2023.

 `Dieciseis` is the workflow for the analysis of 16S rRNA gene amplicons of the Maier lab.
-It implements the standard `dada` workflow described [here](https://benjjneb.github.io/dada2/tutorial_1_8.html)
+It implements the standard `DADA2` workflow described [here](https://benjjneb.github.io/dada2/tutorial_1_8.html)

 ## Usage